Alluxio/alluxio/docs/en/api/POSIX-API-local-cache.md

 ## Local Cache vs Distributed Cache

 There are two kinds of caching capabilities: 1. local caching only 2. local caching + distributed caching.
-This doc will only talk about the local caching only solution. local caching and distributed caching solution will be documented later.
+This doc will focus on the first solution and will talk about the [second distributed cache solution here](#distributed-cache).

 Differences between the two solutions are listed below, choose your desired solution based on training requirements and available resources.
 <table class="table table-striped">